 Sunday, August 2, 2020

-Frozen Dinosaur Eggs - Surprise STEM Activity for Kids !!!
+Frozen Dinosaur Eggs – A Surprise STEM and Sensory Play Activity for Kids!

 Click the video, to experience the surprise factor!!